Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 When will you evaluate success (for example, after sixty or ninety days) based on agreed metrics?

-Implementing a visitor management system does not have to be a large IT project, as long as you take a phased approach and agree upfront on what “success” means.
+Implementing a visitor management system does not have to be a large IT project, as long as you take a phased approach.

 Begin at one location or with one visitor flow - for example, clients and job candidates, or contractors.
 This way, you can test quickly with limited impact.